shawnkeqin/Wallet/README.md

 npm install
 ```

-Once done, add config as per .env.example file in client folder - then run the following command to get server up and running:
+Once done, add .env file as per .env.example file in client folder - then run the following command to get server up and running:

 ```
 npm start